Inflammatory Bowel Disease (IBD)

-Inflammatory Bowel Disease should not be confused with Irritable Bowel Syndrome where symptoms are driven by the bowel being over sensitive rather than from active inflammation, as seen in patients with IBD.
+IBD should not be confused with Irritable Bowel Syndrome (IBS).
+IBS symptoms are driven by the bowel being over-sensitive whereas IBD involves the presence of active inflammation within the digestive tract.

 - Blood in stool